Other Related Links:

 Laboratory Workers Radiation Safety:

 NC Radiation Protection Agency required training for faculty and/or staff who utilizes radioactive materials, radiation or X-rays in their work.
 The 4-hour course covers basic awareness through "occupational radiation worker" levels.
-Course content includes signage, radiation basics, health physics practices, disposal, exposure monitoring, etc. To maintain qualifications bi-annual, re-training required. contact George Accattato if you need to renew.
-This training requirement may be waived by UNCW Environmental Health & Safety Department based upon presentation of prior experience.
+Course content includes signage, radiation basics, health physics practices, disposal, exposure monitoring, etc. This training is required for anyone who will work with radioactive materials or X-rays unless formally waived by UNCW Environmental Health & Safety Department.

 Go to: Top of Page